July 28-August 4(FULL) or October 1 -8 (FULL, Standby ONLY open for registration)

 Foundations, Floors, Walls, and Roofs

 We’ll get started by learning about how buildings stand up.
-This includes the basics of foundations, loads, and bracing.
-Whatever the size, a building must have a solid foundation for safety and function.
+This includes the basics of foundations, and loads.
+Whatever the size, a building must have a solid foundation for safety and function—even if that “foundation” is a trailer.
 Along with that, we’ll cover floor systems, walls, and roof systems in depth.
 All of this information is crucial for building a solid, sturdy tiny house, or any kind of structure.
 In fact, one of the great things about the tiny house class is that you learn all the basics of building a house, but in a much shorter timeframe than it would take to build a traditional house.

 Tiny House Plans